10 Types Of Weather Instruments For Accurate Weather Reading

 Hygrometer

 A hygrometer measures humidity levels.
-Understanding humidity is important in weather forecasting and environmental monitoring.
+Understanding humidity and dew point is important in weather forecasting and environmental monitoring.
 Humidity levels also affect how hot or cold the air feels and how comfortable we feel.
 An at-home weather station can display the indoor and outdoor humidity levels for a complete understanding of one’s living space.
 There are digital hygrometers and hair hygrometers which use strands of synthetic hair to measure relative humidity.
 As the humidity changes, the hair slightly lengthens or shortens.

 a rain gauge measuring the amount of precipitation